-(3) Our children
+3. Our children

-ALL children are at risk of peer on peer abuse, but some groups are more vulnerable than others to abuse and include the following:
+ALL children are at risk of child-on-child abuse, but some groups are more vulnerable than others to abuse and include the following:

-- A child with additional needs and disabilities - A child living with domestic abuse - A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child - A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+
+- A child with additional needs and disabilities - A child living with domestic abuse - A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child - A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+ of sexual violence when in those gangs.
+However, we are aware that these are behaviours not just confined to girls.

 Research tells us that girls are more frequently identified as being abused by their peers and more likely to experience unwanted sexual touching, sexual violence and/or sexual harassment.
-They often are exploited into gangs and are victims of sexual violence when in those gangs.
-However, we are aware that these are behaviours not just confined to girls.
+They often are exploited into gangs and are victims